package-url/purl-spec/README.rst

 - `npm` for Node NPM packages:

   - The default repository is `registry.npmjs.org`
-  - `namespace` is used for the scope of a scoped NPM package.
+  - The `namespace` is used for the scope of a scoped NPM package.
+  - Per the package.json spec, new package "must not have uppercase letters in the name", therefore the must be lowercased.
   - Examples::

         npm:foobar@12.3.1